Firefighters joined in Sunday at the 23rd annual Tunnel to...

 Among the thousands of runners taking part Sunday in the Tunnel to Towers race were military veterans and first responders.
 Credit: Ed Quinn

 Siller had just finished a shift at Brooklyn’s Squad 1 in Park Slope when he heard that a plane had crashed into the World Trade Center.
-He started driving toward Manhattan to help, but when he found the Brooklyn Battery Tunnel, now officially the Hugh L. Carey Tunnel, closed to traffic, he left his truck and ran toward the scene.
+He started driving toward Manhattan to help, but when he found the Brooklyn-Battery Tunnel, now the Hugh L. Carey Tunnel, closed to traffic, he left his truck and ran toward the scene.
 Siller is believed to have been in the south tower when it collapsed.

 Two blocks north of where Siller lost his life, Stephen Valyou, 48, waited Sunday at West and Murray streets for his daughter to come through the finish line after he completed the race.

 Valyou was shot by a sniper while deployed in the Army as an explosive ordinance disposal specialist in Iraq.
 He made his way along the course Sunday using a wheelchair, his ninth time.
-In 2016 he moved into an accessible "smart" house built for him in upstate Millerton by the Tunnels to Towers Foundation.
+In 2016 he moved into an accessible "smart" house built for him in upstate Millerton by the Tunnel to Towers Foundation.

-"Back then there were just a few," he said of the homes, "now it’s been more than a thousand."
+"Back then there were just a few," he said of the homes.
+"Now it’s been more than a thousand."

-This year the foundation will donate about 200 smart houses to disabled vets, a spokesman for the nonprofit said.
+This year, the foundation will donate about 200 smart houses to disabled vets, a spokesman for the nonprofit said.

 FDNY firefighters and others from departments across New York, New Jersey and Connecticut raced in full turnout gear — jackets, pants, helmets, most in sneakers but a few in their heavy work boots.